What To Clean After You Have Been Sick.

-Seventh Generation just came out with the disinfecting spray which is fantastic because it’s a more natural product.
+Seventh Generation came out with the disinfecting spray I love.
 I spray toilets, door handles, and other surfaces that are harder to clean.

-I also like to get old towels if your kids are you will be camping out on the couch while sick.
-Lay down old towels and put a sheet on top of them.
-If they end up throwing up or are sneezing a lot, you won’t have to worry about getting the couch dirty.
-Do the same for your bed put down some old towels down with a sheet on top of it.
+Old towels are great if your kids will camp out on the couch while sick.
+Lay down old towels and put a sheet on top.
+If they end up throwing up or are sneezing a lot, you won’t worry about the couch getting dirty.
+This works for beds too.
 The same goes for the pillow.
 If you're sweating from a fever, you will not have to change the sheets in the morning.

 Until whoever is sick is on the mend, don't worry about cleaning that much.
 I would focus more on keeping the common household surfaces disinfected.
 Since many brands have wipes and sprays that is easy.

-Now denture cleaner sounds weird but its antibacterial and can clean a lot of things fast and easy.
-Your kids when they get sick they’re probably going to be touching toys and water bottles that can’t go in the dishwasher.
-For things like that you can soak toys in denture cleaner.
-I used it for baby toys myself.
+Denture cleaner sounds weird but its antibacterial and can clean a lot of things fast and easy.
+Your kids when they get sick they will touch toys and water bottles that can’t go in the dishwasher.
+You can soak toys in denture cleaner.
 You can put kids toys in a bowl of cold water and then drop in some denture tablets, and it will kill germs.

 If your kids been sick a lot consider that their toys may be part of the problem.
-Legos or other hard plastic toys all the time you could put your Legos or action figures in a mesh bag and put them on the top rack of the dishwasher.
+Legos or other hard plastic toys can get nasty.
+I put Legos or action figures in a mesh bag and put them on the top rack of the dishwasher.

 Once someone has been sick, you need to clean every surface in your home.
-That's the reason I recommend the Pledge it’s a multi-surface spray you can use it on your granite countertops.
-You can use it on marble.
-You can use it on the wooden furniture.
-Once someone in your house has been sick, you should wipe the house down once they are doing better.
-Now if they were using the night table or the coffee table and putting used tissues down on these you want to give those a good wipe down.
+That's the reason I recommend the Pledge multi-surface spray you can use it anywhere.
+Once someone in your house has been sick, wipe the house down once they are doing better.

-I highly recommend getting all the linens off the beds all the towels that have been used and washing them in hot water.
-When you dry the laundry put it on the highest setting that they can go as well just want to get rid of those germs.
+I recommend getting all the linens off the beds all the towels they have used and washing them in hot water.
+When you dry the laundry put it on the highest heat setting.

-There is Lysol for fabrics.
+Lysol has a spray for fabrics.
 I prefer to wash what I can.

-You also need to air out your house not because germs are flying through the air, but the odds are that it is stuffy inside.
-It's a good idea to do this while cleaning because the cleaning products smell strong.
+You also need to air out your house because the air is stuffy after a few days of staying in.
+Do this while cleaning because the cleaning products can smell strong.

 Do not forget the car.
-Use disinfecting wipes to clean the steering wheel, knobs, and door handles.
+Use disinfecting wipes and wipe the steering wheel, knobs, and door handles.

 I also disinfect the toothbrushes.
-I put them un a cup of hydrogen peroxide for at least ten minutes and rinse before using.
+I put them in a cup of hydrogen peroxide for at least ten minutes and rinse before using.

-Some experts also recommend changing your air filters as well.
+Some experts also recommend changing your air filters.